ibm-cloud-docs/Cloudant/databases/migration.md

 You're billed on the highest capacity that is selected in any given hourly window.
 Your database throughput can scale up to deal with seasonal demands and scale down again for the quiet times.
 Your monthly bill is always predictable; upgrades are automatic; and your SLA is [99.99%](http://www-03.ibm.com/software/sla/sladb.nsf/sla/bm?OpenDocument){: new_window}{: external}.

 If you exceed your quota of reads, writes, and global queries in a given second, the {{site.data.keyword.cloudant_short_notm}} API responds with an `HTTP 429 too many requests` response.
-Your application might retry the request later - our official libraries offer the option of retrying such requests with an exponential back off.
+Your application might retry the request later - {{site.data.keyword.cloudant_short_notm}} official libraries offer the option of retrying such requests with an exponential back off.

 ## Which type of {{site.data.keyword.cloudant_short_notm}} plan do I have?
 {: #which-type-of-ibm-cloudant-plan-do-i-have-}